What is the Friends of the Kingston Frontenac Public Library

 Friends of the Library Constitution

 You can download a copy of the Constitution of the Friends of the Kingston Frontenac Public Library.
-Our constitution outlines the official purpose of the Friends of the Library, describes how we are structured and the duties of our members, and defines the rules by which the organization is governed.
+Our constitution outlines the official purpose of the Friends of the Library, describes how we are structured and the duties of Directors and Friends, and defines the rules by which the organization is governed.

 There are several methods to get in contact with the Friends of KFPL, you can even follow us on Twitter: